 Founder and Director of the PIR Center

-Bright memory and sincere condolences to loved ones.
+Blessed memory and sincere condolences to loved ones.

 Chairman of PIR Center’s Executive Board, ret.
 Lieutenant General, candidate of Military Sciences